Code-Institute-Submissions/Milestone_project_2-4/README.md

 * As a user, I want to understand what does the button use for. (instruction)
 * As a user, I want to listen to music or turn the music off while playing. (music ON/OFF)
 * As a user, I want to here sound when I click on something such as cards and buttons.(sound ON/OFF)
-* As a user, I want to know when I win or lose the game.
+* As a user, I want to know when I win or lose the game. (alert message)
 * As a user, I want to here sound when I win or when I lose the game.(sound ON/OFF)
-* As a user, I want to play the game again when it's over. (button PlayAgain)
+* As a user, I want to play the game again when it's over. (button Re-Start)
-* As a user, I want to report bugs. (report button)
 * As a user, I want play the game on multiple devices. (responsive)
 * As a user, when my screen is small I want to find quick and preferable on my phone. (responsive)

 - ### Design
+-   #### Colour Scheme
-* Color use are shade of green and blue
+-   Main color used are shade of green, yellow and blue
-* Font-family is "Comic Sans MS", sans-serif
-* Grid to position cards
+-   #### Typography
+-   I use Comic Sans MS with Sans Serif for all contents in this game.

 ## Features

 * Allow user to play the game on multiple device
-* Start/Restart allow player to start the game (time starts coundown) or to retry when the game is in process
+* Re-Start allow player to start the game (time starts coundown) or to retry when the game is over
-* Allow user to understand how to play (Instruction button) and how to obtain the higher score
+* Allow user to understand how to play the game(Instruction button) and how does the score is calculated
 * Time - A timer displaying the number of seconds that have elapsed.
 Run out of time mean player lose the game
 * Score - score add according to time, the faster the player finds matched cards the more score player obtains

+- ### Future features
-* User can report a problem to the game developper (report icon)
+* Report button - Allow player to report bug from the game to developper
+* Game mode - Allow player to choose different difficult level of the game (add more cards)

 <a name="browsersuport"></a>
 ## Browser support